 Branches below the lowest permanent branch can protect young bark from injury from sun and add taper and strength to the trunk.
 Particularly in lawn plantings where lower limbs do not block passage or tempt vandals, the temporary branches may be left for three to four years after planting.
 Then remove the temporary limbs over the next two to three years, beginning with the larger temporaries.
 Don't let the temporary branches become large and vigorous.

-The Village of Palatine has a comprehensive tree trimming program which assures that every parkway tree is trimmed once every five years.
+The Village of Palatine has a comprehensive tree trimming program which assures that every parkway tree is trimmed once every seven years.
 This regular pruning provides trees with structural strength and form and eliminates unhealthy branches.

 Occasionally, the amount of branches requiring removal exceed the recommended maximum 1/3 of the total branches on the tree.
 Such major pruning is done only when circumstances require it and is usually the result of storm damage or disease.
 The extensive pruning is done in an attempt to save the tree.